- Initial teaching credential.

 - Completion of the Graduate/Post-baccalaureate University Application.

-- Interview with appropriate School of Education Admissions Committee (scheduled after receipt of application).
+- Interview with appropriate School of Education Admissions Committee (scheduled after receipt

 - Two (2) letters of recommendation from individuals familiar with the candidate’s work in the field of education.